asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ####Third-Party Libraries and Frameworks

 If your team adopts several third-party libraries to address identical or even similar problems consider adding agreed upon libraries to your coding conventions document.
-This can be the used as the rationale to reject code reviews that add additional third-party libraries in favor of the agreed upon libraries.
+This can be used as the rationale to reject code reviews that add additional third-party libraries in favor of the agreed upon libraries.

 ####Rule Rationale